bizarre/Ekko/README.md

 Alongside Ekko I had planned to release an open source core too, however, for to the same reasons above that project will not be open source either.
 I truly do apologize to those that were anticipating the end result to be a free and collaborative project where developers could work together to make something greater.

 Depending on what happens in the near-future, I may release Ekko's source once again.
+However, based on how things are going on right now, that is really unlikely.
-I do believe that even though this project (on Github) is incomplete, it still servers as a valuable addition to my portfolio.
+I do believe that even though this project (on Github) is incomplete, it still serves as a valuable addition to my portfolio.

 For any business inquiries email me at contact@alexandeh.com.